BudjakovDmitry/tech/linux/terminal/commands/wc.md

 # wc

-Get count of lines, words and characters in file.
+Wc stands for word count.
+Get count of lines (new line characters), words and byte counts in file.

 For example, we have file *notes.txt* with following content: